 Affordability, warmer weather, and lifestyle are other reasons why people are choosing the south over the west and other areas across the U.S. With some of the lowest in-state tuition costs in the nation, getting a quality education in the south is yet another draw.
 James Madison University, Appalachian State University, College of Charleston, Christopher Newport University, Georgia College & State University, Western Kentucky University, and University of Tennessee-Martin are just a few of the top public colleges in the region.

 The region is home to many of the nation’s top private schools too.
 Duke University, Rice University, and College of William and Mary are just a few.
 Finally, thanks to a booming creative culture that includes everything from the culinary and visual arts to entertainment art, the south is home to so many renowned art and design schools you’ll lose count.
-Savannah College of Art and Design (SCAD), Ringling College of Art and Design, Memphis College of Art, and Kentucky College of Art + Design at Spalding University are just a few.
+Savannah College of Art and Design (SCAD), Ringling College of Art and Design, and Kentucky College of Art + Design at Spalding University are just a few.
 At these and other schools across the region, you can bet you’ll find some of the most unique programs for artists and designers of all kinds.
 This includes animators and game designers.

 Because the south comprises such a large area, the U.S. Census Bureau divides the region into three divisions—South Atlantic, East South Central, and West South Central.
 Consisting of eight states and DC, the South Atlantic is the largest division and East and West South Central consist of four states each.
 We’d like to start our southern series with East South Central, which includes Alabama, Kentucky, Mississippi, and Tennessee.
 The following are unique bachelor’s and master’s programs for animation and game design in the East South Central area.